LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

                     - The name of the source system that entered the action.
                     - Possible values are "Senate", "House committee actions", "House floor actions", and "Library of Congress".
           - `<committees>`
-            -	Parent container for committees associated with the action.
+            -	Container for committees associated with the action.
 A `<committees>` element may include the following children:
                 -	`<item>`
-                    -	Parent container for a committee associated with the action.
+                    -	Container for a committee associated with the action.
 An `<item>` element may include the following children:
                         -	`<url>`
                             -	A referrer URL to the committee or subcommittee in the API.
 Documentation for the committee endpoint is in progress.
                         -	`<systemCode>`